cfrBernard/UnityLiteL10n/README.md

 ## Notes:

+- **New in v0.2.0**: LogLevel, strictMode, Reload(), missingKeyFormat, and improved JSON validation.
-- This tool currently supports static text only
+- This tool currently supports static text only.
-- Variables, plurals, and advanced formatting are not implemented yet
+- Variables, plurals, and advanced formatting are not implemented yet.
 - For more information about the version, please refer to the [changelog](Docs/CHANGELOG.md) section.
 - This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.
 - More details in the [FAQ](Docs/FAQ.md).